TheF1rstPancake/Kvasir/docs/backend.rst

 Managing Access Tokens
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-We wanted to avoid a system that had to make a request to the partner's database for a user's access token for each request.
-While this would certainly work, it increases the overhead of each request unnecessarily.

-Kvasir uses Express's `cookie_session <https://github.com/expressjs/cookie-session>`_ library to securely store a user's access token as a cookie in the client's browser.
-The cookies are hashed with a secret key and set with the *secure* and *httpOnly* flags.
-These force the cookies to be sent only over an HTTPS connection, and prevent JavaScript functions in the browser from being able to access the cookie information.

-From within Kvasir's ExpressJS server, the cookie is accessed via:
-    >>> req.session.access_token

-Most of the endpoints will check if this value is set before making any requests to WePay.
-If the access token is not present, Kvasir will raise an error back to the client saying that it cannot perform the request because it does not have all of the required info.
+Access tokens are a very sensitive matter.
+If someone were to gain access to a merchant's access token, they could do a lot of damage with it.

+In order to prevent this from occurring, we fetch the access token on each request from the partner's database.
+This has small performance issues, but realistically, it's not terrible.
+It's really the main function of the middleware, so you should build it with performance in mind.

 Getting Data From the Middleware
 -------------------------------------
-In order to be able to get information such as access tokens and a list of all checkouts a payer has completed on a given platform, Kvasir uses the idea of a platform generated middleware that allows it to communicate with a platform's database.
+In order to be able to get information such as access tokens and a list of all checkouts a payer has completed on a given platform, Kvasir uses the idea of a :ref:`platform generated middleware <kvasirmiddleware>` that allows it to communicate with a platform's database.

 The ExpressJS server has two functions for communicating with the middleware.